pbrisbin/escaped/README.md

 ### The `Escaped` Type

-Behind those helpers, a convenient `Monoid` instance, and the `OverLoadedStrings` extension, what you're actually doing is building up a value of type `Escaped`:
+Behind those helpers, a `Semigroup` instance, and the `OverLoadedStrings` extension, what you're actually doing is building up a value of type `Escaped`:

 ```console
 λ> :set -XOverloadedStrings